SAVING ATLANTIS by Siri Kolu nominated for Finlandia Prize 2025!

 “Another star has been added to the firmament of thriller writers,” announced Iltalehti newspaper, when Max’s debut novel was published in 2016.
 Four books later, Max Seeck’s novels have been sold to more than 40 countries, including US, UK, Germany, France, Spain, Italy, Nordic countries and as far as Korea!

 His Jessica Niemi series landed him on the New York Times Bestseller list!
-2024 will see the release of his independent novel MILO, which is already creating buzz internationally with several rights pre-empts ahead of the Finnish publication!
+The new MILO series has already been sold to 9 territories, with several rights pre-empts ahead of the Finnish publication!

 Max Seeck has a background in sales and marketing, and has lately been able to dedicate his time to his lifelong love of writing.
 His interests include well-conducted research, reading Nordic Noir and listening to movie soundtracks as he writes.